robotnik1337/DistantDreamsOfficial/README.md

 [![Mod Version](https://img.shields.io/badge/Version-0.0.1-blue.svg)]()
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**Distant Dreams** is a Minecraft mod that adds biomes, dinosaurs, and a dream dimension to expand your Minecraft experience.
-This first release, "From The Ground Up," focuses on establishing the foundation with new wood types, building blocks, and farming mechanics.
+**Distant Dreams** is a Minecraft mod that adds a brand new dimension known as the distant realm, filled with mysterious creatures and places to discover.
+Is it the ancient past of the minecraft world?
+Or is it something else entirely?
+That's up for you to decide!
 ---

 ## 📋 Table of Contents